-On a sunny day you can dine alfresco at one of the picnic tables.
+On a sunny day, dine alfresco at one of the picnic tables.
 Grab a bottle of wine in the tasting room and bring your lunch with you.

 Tastings are by appointment only.
 Please book in advance.
-For smaller groups you may get lucky and snag an appointment the day of.
+Smaller groups may get lucky and snag an appointment the day of.

-The annual Winemaker’s Dinner and Amigo’s Party are always a sell out.
-They are reserved fro standing order customers and highly sought after events.
+The annual Winemaker’s Dinner and Amigo’s Party are always a sell-out.
+They are reserved for standing order customers and highly sought after events.
 Put the first weekend in May and the first weekend in October on your calendar now.
 It’s just one of many good reasons to become a standing order customer at Vincent Arroyo Winery.